ynux/nomad-terraform-elasticstack/nomad_install/README.md

 export TF_VAR_num_clients=4
 export TF_VAR_ami_id="ami-idnotedinpreviousstep"
 ```
+From here on, you may want to use my [fork, branch "elasticsearch"](https://github.com/ynux/terraform-aws-nomad/tree/elasticsearch).
+Some minor changes were needed for the terraform version 0.12, and some more ports opened for the elastic stack.

 Back in the root directory of the git repository terraform-aws-nomad, run
 ```
 terraform init
+source .env_vars
 terraform plan
 terraform apply
 ```
-If you use terraform > 0.12, some small changes will be required in the terraform nomad and consul modules.
-See e.g. https://github.com/ynux/terraform-aws-nomad/tree/terraform_012 and https://github.com/ynux/terraform-aws-consul/tree/terraform_012 .

 *When you succeed, you will have 7 ec2 instances running, so watch the costs and run `terraform destroy` when you are done*